How to Get Your Home Ready to Sell

 Speaking of updating bathrooms, your real estate agent may have told you that updating your bathrooms could bring a higher selling price.
 I believe it.

 In my research I’ve found that when considering how to get your home ready to sell, redoing your kitchen and bathroom will give you one of the best returns on investment.
-So many real estate agents have told me that kitchens and bathrooms sells houses.
+So many real estate agents have told me that kitchens and bathrooms sell houses.
 Those two areas of the house are usually tops of the home buyer’s wants and needs checklist.

 If you want to clean your house yourself, here are some little known cleaning hacks.